crossminer/scava-docs/docs/architecture/Authentication-Component.md

 # Authentication Component

-The CROSSMINER Authentication service:
+The Scava Authentication service:

-* Provides a centralized mechanisms to securize CROSSMINER's components and manage authentication for all services of the platform.
+* Provides a centralized mechanisms to securize Scava's components and manage authentication for all services of the platform.
 * Provides user management services, including user registration process, user profile editing and roles based authorization management.

 ## Authentication API

-The Authentication server is a component of The CROSSMINER platform which manages the authentication for all  services accessible behind the API Gateway.
+The Authentication server is a component of The Scava platform which manages the authentication for all  services accessible behind the API Gateway.

 <table>
 <tr><td>Authenticate User</td><td>POST</td><td>/api/authentication</td></tr>